If you recently graduated from Herzing College Skilled Trades, chances are you know Christine Azevedo.

 For example, trades such as plumber, HVAC mechanic, and electrician require a certain number of classroom hours, combined with several years of apprenticeship.

 You have to pass an exam to earn a Certificate of Qualification—and then you can apply to become certified and registered as a journeyperson in the trade.

 Not sure which trade you want to pursue or anything about this process?
-Christine recommends checking out this page:
+Christine recommends checking out this page from the Ontario government.

-Our Career Development team helps students with all of this, including finding sponsors to hire them for apprenticeships.
-But, it helps a lot if the student has a general understandings of the system before they start training."
+Our career development team helps students with all of this, including finding sponsors to hire them for apprenticeships.
+But it helps a lot if the student has a general understanding of the system before they start training."

-Did you know that 70% of employers look at your social media profiles during the interview process?
-Or that 43% keep an eye on your social presence even after you've been hired?
+Did you know that 67 per cent of employers look at your social media profiles during the interview process?

 We're guessing there are a least a few posts you'd rather not share with a potential employer, right?